"La sonorité est pleine et chaleureuse, les ornements savamment pensés, et le vibrato sert le discours musical, en toutes circonstances"

-Since 2018, he has been giving lectures on the use of the traverso in the contemporary repertoire in different institutes, including the Royal Northern College of Music, Manchester UK (HARP 2018: First International Conference on Artistic Research in Performance), the University of Aveiro (FLUTE: Hands on Research 2018), the Orpheus Instituut in Gent (Music, Humans & Machines 2019) and Cardiff University, School of Music (Composition Seminars, 2019).
-In 2020, he has been invitated to give talks at the University of Huddersfield (UK) and Goldsmith, University of London (UK).
+Since 2018, he has been giving lectures on the use of the traverso in the contemporary repertoire in different institutes, including the Royal Northern College of Music, Manchester UK (HARP 2018: First International Conference on Artistic Research in Performance), the University of Aveiro (FLUTE: Hands on Research 2018), the Orpheus Instituut in Gent (Music, Humans & Machines 2019), Cardiff University, School of Music (Composition Seminars, 2019), University of Huddersfield (UK) and Goldsmith, University of London (UK) for RMA 2020.

 He graduated in 2008 from Benedetto Marcello Conservatory in Venice, under the guidance of Federica Lotti.
 He went on with his studies, focusing on the traverso (one-keyed flute), with the tutorship of Sergio Balestracci, and Marcello Gatti.
 In 2010, he moved to Brussels to study the traverso at the Royal Conservatoire with Frank Theuns and Barthold Kuijken, where he accomplished his studies with a Master degree ‘cum laude’ in Art in 2015.
 In parallel, after a Bachelor diploma in Philosophy from the University of Padua (2009), he obtained a Master degree ‘summa cum laude’ in Musicology at Cà Foscari University in Venice, with a dissertation entitled ‘Modernity of the Traverso’.